appelmar/gdalcubes_cpp/doc/docs/concepts.md

         pixel values from multiple images which are located at the same cell in the data cube.
 3. Finalize the pixel-wise aggregator if needed (e.g. divide pixel values by $n$ for mean aggregation).

 Internally, chunk buffers are arrays of type double.
-Image data is however read according to their orgininal data type. gdalwarp does the type conversion automatically, i.e. only the size of the chunk buffer in memory is larger but not the data that is transferred over the network for remotely stored imagery.
+Image data is however read according to their original data type. gdalwarp does the type conversion automatically, i.e. only the size of the chunk buffer in memory is larger but not the data that is transferred over the network for remotely stored imagery.
 If input images contain lower-resolution overviews, these are used automatically by gdalwarp depending on the target resolution of the cube.